beardaway/Bio/README.md

 # Bio 👋

 Hi!
-I'm Konrad and I'm a developer advocate currently working as a developer community engineer at Auth0.
+I'm Konrad and I'm a developer ecosystem engineer currently working as a developer community engineer at Auth0.
 I love writing software in Swift and Python but also doing data stuff in the latter one.
-What I enjoy even more is making use of my software engineering and community management skills to make developers' world more effective and enjoyable.
-Always willing to do some hard work and talk about developer experience/relations/advocacy.
+Passionate about anything developer ecosystems, data science and business & startups.
+Always willing to do some hard work and talk about developer ecosystems, startups and product management.

 # Profiles for career life 🤜🤛